 Filing of counterstatement

 The proprietor is given two months in which to file a counterstatement setting out their defence to the opposition.
 The UK opposition procedure allows for a 'cooling off period' during which the parties to the opposition are encouraged to discuss terms of settlement, and this period can be extended in place of filing the defence.
 If the opposition cannot be resolved by the parties, however, the applicant must file its defence by the specified date to avoid the opposition being automatically upheld, and the application refused.

 Preliminary indication and evidence rounds

 Where appropriate, the Trade Mark Registry will issue a preliminary indication.
-In any event, the opponent is set a deadline to file evidence in support of their position; the proprietor is then set a deadline to file evidence in reply and typically the opponent has a further opportunity to file evidence strictly in response to the proprietors evidence.
-Sometimes the parties will agree a stay of proceedings while they negotiate a settlement.
+In any event, the opponent is set a deadline to file evidence and arguments in support of the opposition.
+The applicant then has the opportunity to file evidence and arguments in reply.
+The final stage is for the opponent to file any further evidence which must be strictly in response to that filed by the applicant.
+Where the parties engage in settlement negotiations, it may be possible to have a stay of proceedings.

 Decision and Appeal